Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials

-In this work, we present a theoretical study of non-affine elastic response correlation properties using the theory of positive-definite correlated random matrices and compare them to the results of the molecular dynamics simulation of polystyrene on the amorphous state.
-Section~\ref{sec:NA} defines the main concepts and the averaging procedure for obtaining the covariance of non-affine displacements.
-In Section~\ref{sec:RMT}, the random matrix theory is applied to find the general form of the covariance of non-affine deformations.
+In this work, we present a theoretical study of nonaffine elastic response correlation properties using the theory of positive-definite correlated random matrices and compare them to the results of numerical simulations.
+Section~\ref{sec:NA} defines the main concepts and the averaging procedure for obtaining the covariance of nonaffine displacements.
+In Section~\ref{sec:RMT}, the random matrix theory is applied to find the general form of the covariance of nonaffine deformations.
 In Section~\ref{sec:StatProp}, the case of an amorphous medium with homogeneous statistical properties is considered.
-In Section~\ref{sec:SDM}, the case of strong disorder is considered, and the main results for the correlation properties of the divergence and the rotor of the non-affine displacement field are obtained.
-In Section~\ref{sec:MDS}, the theoretical results are compared to the molecular dynamics simulation of polystyrene in the amorphous state.
+In Section~\ref{sec:SDM}, the case of strong disorder is considered, and the main results for the correlation properties of the divergence and the rotor of the nonaffine displacement field are obtained.
+In Section~\ref{sec:num}, the theoretical results are compared to numerical models: the rigidity percolation model and molecular dynamics simulations of amorphous polystyrene and the Lennard-Jones glass.
 Finally, the results obtained are discussed in Section~\ref{sec:Disc}.